mymikemiller/scripts/README.md

 # FacebookDisable360

 Use as a bookmarklet on the page when uploading images to an album to disable the 360 feature.
 Useful when uploading 3D SBS photos.

+# DropboxAudioJournalM4aToAmr

+Run this script without any parameters to automatically log into Dropbox (uses Dropbox-Uploader, which is provided with authentication the first time it is run), download any .m4a files from the root-level "Audio Journal" folder, convert them to .amr, which is about 80% smaller filesize because it drops frequencies higher and lower than the human voice, upload them then delete the original .m4a file from Dropbox, thus freeing up space.